As of February 4, 2026.

 Rethinking Destination Marketing, Measurement and Impact

-This session introduces the latest report on the state of advertising and measurement for destination marketing organisations, placing data and technology within the broader question of destination resilience.
+This session will explore the state of advertising and measurement for destination marketing organisations, placing data and technology within the broader question of destination resilience.
 The presentation explores how DMOs are reassessing success - moving beyond reach and volume towards effectiveness, accountability, and long-term impact - and what this shift means for strategy, partnerships, and investment decisions in an increasingly complex digital ecosystem.

 From Disruption to Direction: Leadership Lessons in Recovery and Expansion